 Will choosing the LLM in Legal Practice LPC affect my chances of working in a corporate firm?
 No. If you are a good applicant, it is very unlikely that any firm will discriminate against you if you don’t choose to study the International LLM LPC.
 However, if you want to work in a corporate firm which carries out large amounts of international work, it may be sensible to pick at least one international elective.
 This means that when it comes to an interview you will be able to demonstrate an interest in that firm’s core areas of work.

 Will the international electives be harder?
 No. The international electives have a different focus to the ‘domestic’ electives, but will not be any harder.
-Before you choose your electives, the University holds an electives fair where you will have a chance to talk to the tutors and look at the course materials, so if you are nervous or unsure about your elective choices, this will help you to make your decision.

 What is the Professional Practice Dissertation?
 A dissertation gives you the opportunity to demonstrate originality in tackling and solving problems, acting autonomously in planning and implementing tasks, advancing your own knowledge and understanding, and the independent learning required for continuing professional development.
 For the final part of your i-LLM LPC, you will need to complete a Professional Practice Dissertation.
 You will need to select a suitable practice-focused subject, which could include a topical legal subject, or an area of law and practice which you would like to explore in more depth – for example, a topic that you are covering in one of your electives.
 You will need to submit a title and plan of your proposed dissertation for approval by the University.